mattsherman/mg5dev/src/blog/posts/2024-10-19_about-this-site.md

 excerpt: Welcome to mg5.dev, my own little software development oriented site!
 Learn more about this site and the tech stack behind it.
 ---

-Welcome to [mg5.dev](https://mg5.dev), my own little software development oriented site!
+Welcome to [mg5.dev](https://mg5.dev), my own little software development site!

 This site serves as my “business card”, where you can find links to [my GitHub profile](https://github.com/mattsherman), [my LinkedIn profile](https://www.linkedin.com/in/matthewsherman/), and [my résumé](/resume).